Nonprofit Audit vs. Financial Review and Rotating Audit Firms

 - Is there an audit committee that hires and communicates with the audit firm?

 - Is the auditor qualified and experienced in the organization’s industry?

-- Would a rotation of partners accomplish the same as an audit firm change?
+- Would a rotation of partners who are responsible for oversight accomplish the same as an audit firm change?

 As you prepare for your next audit, we understand the investment and continue to evaluate with our clients what is the best use of each nonprofit’s resources.
 Most nonprofits know the value of an independent audit, but should ask the questions, could our resources be used better?
-Is alternating a review with an audit an option?
-Could we simply change audit partners instead of rotating firms?
 Finally, will doing these things still gain us the confidence of funders and donors and provide assurance to the Board of Directors that the financial statements are free from material misstatement?

 If you are interested in an evaluation of your organization’s audit or financial review options give us a call.
 We would be happy to discuss the pros and cons.
 If you’re overwhelmed and would like to learn more about audits through an outsourcing lens, visit our Ultimate Guide to Outsourced Nonprofit Accounting.